pemrogrammer/organization-mis/README.md

 # MIS Organization

-is a web based management information system for an organization.
+Is a web based management information system app for managing an organization.

 ## Main Features